-This band, with Sheriff Peter Meyers, Marshal of the day, assisted by Ashley Ewing and E. A. Zuendt, Capt.
-C. W. Thomas and Al. Krekel led the procession, and followed the route laid down in the programme.
+This band, with Sheriff Peter Meyers, Marshal of the day, assisted by Ashley Ewing and E. A. Zuendt.
+Cant.
+C. W. Thomas and A. Krekel led the procession, and followed the route laid down In the programme.

 Next came St. Peter's Benevolent Society, quite a large and fine appearing body of men.

-These were followed by St. John's Orphan
+These were followed by St. John's Orphan Society.

-Then came a wagon drawn by a team of four horses, with representatives of the thirteen of the original colonies, composed of as many of the young misses of the city, each bearing a banner upon which was inscribed the 'coat of arms" and motto of each of the States, each miss wearing a sash upon which was printed, in letters of gold, the name of her State, and each wearing a liberty cap upon which shoue the State motto.
-It was a beautiful spectacle, and the young ladies acquitted themselves with becoming grace.
-They were:
+Then came a wagon drawn by a team of four horses, with representatives of the thirteen of the original colonies, composed of as many of the young misses of the city, each bearing a banner upon which was Inscribed the "coat of arms" and motto of each of the States, each miss wearing a sash upon which was printed, in letters of gold, the name of her State, and each wearing a liberty cap upon which shone the State motto.
+It was a beautiful spectacle, and the young ladles acquitted themselves with becoming grace.
+They were :

-New York-Claudie Chappell.
-New Jersey-Jennie Bruns.
-Pennsylvania-Laura Diegel.
-Delaware-Hattie Obermayer.
-Maryland-Blanche Melbourne.
-Virginia-Maggie Davidson.
-North Carolins-Luls Deltrich.
-South Carolina-Mary Regan.
-Georgia-Annie Dunscomb.
-Rhode Island-Winnie Burch.
-Connecticut-Grace Swift.
+New York - Claudie Chappell.
+New Jersey - Jennie Bruns.
+Pennsylvania - Laura Diegel.
+Delaware - Hattie Obermayer.
+Maryland - Blanche Melbourne.
+Virginia - Maggie Davidson.
+North Carolina - Lula Deltrich.
+South Carolina - Mary Regan.
+Georgia - Annie Dunscomb.
+Rhode Island - Winnie Burch.
+Connecticut - Grace Swift.
+New Hampshire - Ella Kochtitzky.
+Massachusetts - Mollie Jones.

-New Hampshire-Ella Kochtitzky.
-Massachusetts-Mollie Jones.
-To Miss Altce Ewing belongs the credit of superintending the arrangement of this part of the programme.
-Next and supporting the "Original Thirteen" Captain Peasner and Lieutenants Holmes and of the little church there, ner next followed.
-Then came the Fire Company with all its gorgeous equipments, Billy Schneider, the indomitable chief in command.
+To Miss Alice Ewing belongs the credit of superintending the arrangement of this part of the programme.

+Next and supporting the "Original Thirteen" was a column of Infantry under command of Captain Peasner and Lieutenants Holmes and Schutz.

-Supporting this "corps de arme" was a company of cadets-armed and equipped cap and pe,-and under the commany of Captain Schuel-
+Supporting this "corps de arme" was a company of cadets armed and equipped cap and pe. and under the command of Captain Schueller.

-The Declaration of Independence, Centennial characters, with Columbia, personated by Miss Sophia Williams, in a most charming man-
+The Declaration of Independence, Centennial characters, with Columbia, personated by Miss Sophia Williams, in a most charming manner next followed.